ddc-java/ddc-day/formatting.md

 For classes, methods, or other multi-line code fragments---or even single-line fragments that comprise complete statements or complex expressions---use _fenced code blocks_, with language tags.

+#### Syntax

 A fenced code block begins with a line containing 3 backticks, optionally (and immediately) followed by a language identifier; there must be nothing else on the line.
-Similarly, the block ends with a line containing 3 backticks _only_.
+Similarly, the block ends with a line containing 3 backticks _only_.[^indented-code-block]

-**Important**: Java, SQL, XML, and JSON code blocks must conform to the [DDC Java+Android Bootcamp Style Guide](/style-guide/).
-In general, code should be written in IntelliJ code files and then---after running the **Code/Reformat Code** command, with IntelliJ configured to use the `intellij-java-google-style.xml` scheme from the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) [repository](https://github.com/google/styleguide)---copied & pasted into the relevant Markdown code blocks.
-(Of course, if the code block is presenting an example of undesirable naming or formatting, then this rule does not apply.)
+[^indented-code-block]: Prior to the advent of the fenced code block in most Markdown dialects, there was another way to write a code block: If one or more lines of text is indented at least 4 spaces in from the current indent level (but without setting a new indent level via a list), that block would be converted to an HTML `<pre>` element.
+That approach still works; however, fenced code blocks with language identifiers should be used for this purpose whenever possible.

-For example, here's a simple Java method, written in a fenced code block:
+For example, here's a simple Java method in a fenced code block:

     ```java
     public static void main(String[] args) {